armory/docs/content/en/docs/armory-admin/manual-service-account.md

 linkTitle: Creating Kubernetes Service Accounts
 aliases:
   - /docs/spinnaker-install-admin-guides/manual-service-accounts/
-description: To use Kubernetes with Spinnaker, configure
+description: >
+  Manually create a Kubernetes Service Account.
 ---

-## Overview
+## What Spinnaker needs to connect to Kubernetes

 When connecting Spinnaker to Kubernetes, Spinnaker needs the following: